fiskl-accounting/help-docs/docs/Core-Features/Accounting/chart-of-accounts.md

 </details>

-## Visualize the default chart of accounts
+## Visualize the default Chart of Accounts

 <details>

-    <summary>Show a visual view of the default chart of accounts</summary>
+    <summary>Show a visual view of the default Chart of Accounts</summary>

 <Tabs>
   <TabItem value="assets" label="Assets" default>